-There’s just over a month to go until entries close for the 2019 Young Guitarist of the Year competition and we’ve already seen some amazing submissions from around the world.
+There’s just over a month to go until entries close for the 2019 Young Guitarist of the Year competition - powered by Ernie Ball - and we’ve already seen some amazing submissions from around the world.
 If you’re under 16 and play guitar, we want to see you in action - it might just be the spark that ignites a flourishing career in music.

 Entering is easy: simply shoot a video of your playing, upload it to YouTube and send us the link using the form below.

 If shortlisted by our star judges – which this year includes Nita Strauss, Rabea Massaad and Plini – you will battle it out with two other finalists at the UK Guitar Show this September.
 Last year, Hunter Hallberg walked away with the title and a haul of amazing prizes, including a PRS guitar.
 Hunter recently shared his winning tips with us.